There are roughly 7 billion lighting fixtures in the U.S., most of which are not yet LED.

 HOW THIS WORKS

 NOTE: All LED fixtures are not equal.
-With over 3000 LED manufacturers, most of whom have not been in business as long as their warranty, we perform a high level of due diligence to compare our suppliers and fixtures in terms of efficiency, quality, value and warranty.
+With over 3000 LED light fixture brands, most of whom have not been in business as long as their warranty, we perform a high level of due diligence to compare our suppliers and fixtures in terms of efficiency, quality, value and warranty.

 COMPARISON OF LIGHTING SYSTEMS: